Credit Suisse CEO says 2016 will not be good year for bank

-ZURICH Credit Suisse CSGN.VX expects 2016 to be a difficult year for the Swiss bank because of its planned restructuring, Chief Executive Tidjane Thiam said on Wednesday.
+ZURICH Oct 21 Credit Suisse expects 2016 to be a difficult year for the Swiss bank because of its planned restructuring, Chief Executive Tidjane Thiam said on Wednesday.

 "2016 will be not a good year ... with everything we have planned," Thiam told analysts in a presentation.
 "After that hopefully we will start to see the trends that drive the business forward in 2017 and 18."